straup/parallel-flickr/solr/README.md

 parallel-flickr-solr
 ==

-Add search to parallel-flickr using Solr (3.4 or higher).
+Add search to parallel-flickr using Solr (3.4).

 **This works but needs better documentation** (read: you'll need to be familiar with Solr if you want to do anything in the meantime.)